klembot/chapbook/guide/text-and-links/text-formatting.md

 Markdown has a quirk where if you enter Markdown code inside of an inline element such as `<b>` or `<span>`, it will convert it to HTML.
 But in block elements such as `<p>` or `<div>`, it won't.

-[^1]: Underscores as italics have a tangled history behind them; they resemble underlines, which were more-or-less invented as a workaround for typewriters being unable to italicize words.

 ## Code Blocks Don't Behave As You Might Expect
 If you're already familiar with Markdown, you might know that you can normally put backticks (<code>`</code>) around text to put it in a monospaced font, `like this`.
 However, you'll find that if you do this in Chapbook, the text you enter won't display at all.
 This is because Chapbook interprets these blocks as special instructions.
 See **TBD** for more information on this.